It's not just for gamers. Immersive technologies such as AR and VR are being enthusiastically adopted by many businesses. Could they work in yours?

 There's a great deal of business potential in harnessing the ability to see and interact with new environments or products in a virtual world.
 Not only can these technologies boost productivity and efficiency - for example, by saving money on expensive prototyping - but they can revolutionise operations from training and R&D.

 They are creating innovative and exciting customer experiences.
-Approximately 75 per cent of the biggest brands in the world have integrated VR into their marketing strategy to date because of its power as a marketing tool - by improving buyer awareness, accelerating the purchasing process, and offering more personalised choices to buyers.
+Approximately 75 per cent of the biggest brands in the world have integrated virtual reality opportunities into their marketing strategy to date because of its power as a marketing tool - by improving buyer awareness, accelerating the purchasing process, and offering more personalised choices to buyers.

 What is particularly notable is just how many different sectors are now using immersive technologies.